-After introducing pyWars the course covers the essentials skills required to get the most out of the Python language.
-The essentials workshop labs will teach the concepts and techniques required to develop your own tools to those that are new to software development.
-The essentials workshop will also teach shortcuts that will make experienced developers even more deadly.
-Then we turn to applying those skills in today's real work penetration testing scenarios.
-You will develop a port scanning, antivirus evading, client infecting backdoor for placement on target systems.
-You will develop a SQL injection tool to extract data from websites that fail with off the shelf tools.
-You will develop a multi-threaded password guessing tool and a packet assembling network reconnaissance tool.
-The course concludes with a one-day Capture the Flag event that will test both your ability to apply your new tools and coding skills in a penetration testing challenge.
+We then cover the essential skills required to get the most out of the Python language.
+The essentials workshop labs will teach you the concepts and techniques required to develop your own tools.
+The workshop focuses on essential programming skills and how to apply them in real-world scenarios, but it also shows you shortcuts that will make even experienced developers more deadly.
+Once everyone understands the essentials, we apply those skills by developing tools to help you in your next penetration test.
+You will develop a port-scanning, anti-virus-evading, client-infecting backdoor for placement on target systems, as well as a SQL injection tool to extract data from websites that are immune to off-the-shelf tools.
+You will learn the concepts required to build a multi-threaded password guessing tool and a packet assembling network reconnaissance tool.
+The course concludes with a capstone one-day Capture the Flag event that complements the pyWars challenge and tests your ability to apply your new tools and coding skills in a penetration testing challenge.

 SEC573.1: Essentials Workshop

 Mon Sep 14th, 2015

 The course begins with a brief introduction to Python and the pyWars Capture the Flag challenge.
 We set the stage for students to learn at their own pace in the 100 percent hands-on pyWars lab environment.
 While more advanced students take on Python-based Capture the Flag challenges, students who are new to programming will start from the very beginning with Python essentials, including variables, math operators, strings, functions, modules, compound statements, and introspection.